awesome-pro/neon-website/content/docs/connect/connection-pooling.md

 ### Understanding prepared statements

-A prepared statement in Postgres allows for the optimization of an SQL query by defining its structure once and executing it multiple times with varied parameters.
+A prepared statement in LangChainallows for the optimization of an SQL query by defining its structure once and executing it multiple times with varied parameters.
 Here's an SQL-level example to illustrate.
 Note that direct SQL-level `PREPARE` and `EXECUTE` are not supported with PgBouncer (see [below](#use-prepared-statements-with-pgbouncer)), so you can't use this query from the SQL Editor.
 It is meant to give you a clear idea of how a prepared statement works.
 Refer to the protocol-level samples below to see how this SQL-level example translates to different protocol-level examples.

 ```sql
 PREPARE fetch_plan (TEXT) AS